Dave-Gilbert/rgen/README.md

 comments have no point value associated with them, others show -1, -2, or -4 and are meant to be selected in combination.

+By selecting the "Next" menu option at the bottom of the comment list Rgen will load the next student information for the same question.

 ## Rgen Modifying a Rubric

 The Rubric editor is accessible from the question grading menu.

 ![Example Editing Rubric](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_3.png)

-New comments can be added to the rubric, or existing comments can be modified at any point.
+New comments can be added to the rubric, or existing comments can be modified at any time.
+The idea is that it should be easy to switch back and forth between adding comments to student evaluations, and creating new comments for the rubric.
+Each student may take a different and sometimes unexpected approach, although its often the case that patterns in student understanding are revealed during grading.

 If an existing comment's score is modified and several students have received the comment, the system will recalculate all grades.
-This can lead to some surprising results.
 Rgen includes a check for question scores that go over the maximum or under the minimum and will generate a warning until all scores fit within the prescribed ranges.

 ![Example Editing Rubric](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_4.png)